u9g/kotlin-sdk/README.md

 ## Samples

-- [kotlin-mcp-server](./samples/kotlin-mcp-server): shows how to set up a Kotlin MCP server with different tools and other features.
+- [kotlin-mcp-server](./samples/kotlin-mcp-server): demonstrates a multiplatform (JVM, Wasm) MCP server setup with various features and transports.
 - [weather-stdio-server](./samples/weather-stdio-server): shows how to build a Kotlin MCP server providing weather forecast and alerts using STDIO transport.
 - [kotlin-mcp-client](./samples/kotlin-mcp-client): demonstrates building an interactive Kotlin MCP client that connects to an MCP server via STDIO and integrates with Anthropic’s API.